ELIXIR-Belgium/elixir-toolkit-theme/pages/about/about.md

 - modern looking
 - is lightweight
 - flexible when it comes to branding
-- has a collapsable sidebar to handle a lot of content
+- has a collapsible sidebar to handle a lot of content
 - a robust search function

 and this offered trough a Jekyll theme that is actively maintained.
 Apparently we where asking to much, since none of the themes that we found checked all of these boxes.